>>

 Championship certificates shall be awarded to members of the Club who are owners of Dutch cavies, which have won five open first prizes under D.C.C. or N.C.C. judges with at least four exhibits per class and three exhibitors per class.
 Two of these wins may be in u/5 mths or 5/8 mths classes.
 At least two of the wins must be at D.C.C. stock/area shows.

 Where a breed class win at a D.C.C. event has insufficient entries, a win in a Red or A.O.C.
-Challenge of any age group (minimum of four exhibits) may count toward a championship.
+Challenge of any age group (minimum of four exhibits) or Best Dutch overall, i.e. Best in Show, may count toward a championship.
 If there are insufficient breed class entries at other open Pen shows, the award of Best Non Self may count provided other conditions are met.
-All applicable awards shall be verified by the judge’s signature on the back of the cards.
-The fee for the certificate shall be £2.00.
+All applicable awards shall be verified by the judge's signature on the back of the cards.
+The fee shall be £2.00 for the black/white version, £5.00 for the coloured version or as decided by the members on review at an AGM.

 RULE 16: PROCEDURE FOR NEW COLOUR/BREED ACCEPTANCE